 You're only one good idea away from your dream!

-And a quick note to those that have never tried an MLM business ... add that to your to-do list.
-Joining an MLM that you believe in (there are so many great ones to choose from!), will help you grow personally, professionally and allow you to further develop your character.
+And a quick note to those that have never tried a network marketing business ... add that to your to-do list.
+Joining a network marketing business that you believe in (there are so many great ones to choose from!), will help you grow personally, professionally and allow you to further develop your character.